Monadical-SAS/redux-time/README.md

     ...
 })
 ```
-All patches are stored internally as a dictionary of `{transform_function_name: value}`, but they get converted to strings when the animated state is calculated on every `TICK`.
+All patches are stored internally as a dictionary of `{transform_function_name: value}`, but they get converted to strings when the animated state is computed on every `TICK`.

 Your component will receive `style={transform: 'translate3d(x, y, z)}` as a valid CSS string, so you can plug it right in with `style={style}` and it will work.